 There is a widespread belief that it is plant roots that prevent soil erosion by keeping the soil in place.
-When these are removed, as happens when trees are cut down or smaller plants are uprooted, the soil is ploughed in order to prevent undesired plants from growing, or poisons are sprayed to prevent the growth of other plants besides the cultivated crops, the soil is vulnerable to being dried by the sun, blown away by the wind, and washed away by the rain.
+When these are removed, as happens when trees are cut down or smaller plants are uprooted, the soil is ploughed, or poisons are sprayed to prevent the growth of other plants besides the cultivated crops, the soil is vulnerable to being dried by the Sun, blown away by the wind, and washed away by the rain.
 However, this common belief is only part of the story of soil erosion.

 One of the interesting facts about a forest where there is an abundance of mature trees is that there exist bare patches of earth underneath the trees.
 This is because the trees’ overlapping canopies completely block the ground, and thus prevent other plants from growing because they cannot collect enough sunlight.
 And yet, the soil is not eroded by either the wind or rain.
 If we consider what is happening in these situations, we will find there is another very important living mechanism that prevents the soil underneath the trees from being eroded away.

 Mature trees protect the soil – with their trunk, branches, and leaves – from the harmful effects of the wind, rain, and sun.
 In the case of rain, a mature tree can hold a considerable amount of water on its various parts, meaning that, when it rains on a forest, a considerable amount of the water never reaches the ground.
 Instead, it falls on the trees’ leaves, branches, and trunk, where it remains until it evaporates back into the air.
 In the case of a light shower, it will be found that almost none of the rain reaches the ground.
 This fact can easily be verified by measuring the rainfall at ground level in a forest and the rainfall in a nearby spot that is completely bare of vegetation.